 Shame & Disgust

 With so many women having annual babies, regular periods would have been unusual.
-There was a theory– I heard this many years ago in some class on the bible (literary history)– that the relative rarity of a monthly period and its association with a woman not being pregnant, made having a period more shameful or seemingly dangerous than it really was (or is).
+There’s a theory, I heard this many years ago in some literary history course on the bible, that the relative rarity of a monthly period and its association with a woman not being pregnant, made having a period more shameful or seemingly dangerous than it really was (or is).

 “19 When a woman has a discharge, and the discharge in her body is blood, she shall be in her menstrual impurity for seven days, and whoever touches her shall be unclean until the evening.
 20 And everything on which she lies during her menstrual impurity shall be unclean.
 Everything also on which she sits shall be unclean.
 21 And whoever touches her bed shall wash his clothes and bathe himself in water and be unclean until the evening.
 22 And whoever touches anything on which she sits shall wash his clothes and bathe himself in water and be unclean until the evening.
 23 Whether it is the bed or anything on which she sits, when he touches it he shall be unclean until the evening.
 24 And if any man lies with her and her menstrual impurity comes upon him, he shall be unclean seven days, and every bed on which he lies shall be unclean. […] 29 And on the eighth day she shall take two turtledoves or two pigeons and bring them to the priest, to the entrance of the tent of meeting.
 30 And the priest shall use one for a sin offering and the other for a burnt offering.
 And the priest shall make atonement for her before the Lord for her unclean discharge.”Leviticus 15:19-30, KJV

-And we can see this attitude from Jane about her own periods in a letter about buying flannel, generally considered to be cloth for her menstrual rags:
+Jane may have felt similar contempt about her own periods.
+In a letter about buying “my flannel,” generally considered by Austen historians as a reference to cloth for her menstrual rags, she wrote:

 “I gave 2s.
 3d. a yard for my flannel, and I fancy it is not very good, but it is so disgraceful and contemptible an article in itself that its being comparatively good or bad is of little importance.”